cbodden/gv_light/README.md

 Copyright (c) 2025, cesar@poa.nyc
 All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+This source code is licensed under the Unlicense license found in the LICENSE file in the root directory of this source tree.